-The terms and conditions set forth in this Paragraph G. shall not apply to any program or series that continues in production on or after August 1, 2018 and was grandfathered, and remains grandfathered, pursuant to Paragraph G.(1)(a) or (b) of the Sideletter re Productions Made for New Media to the 2015 Basic Agreement.
+The terms and conditions set forth in this Paragraph G. shall not apply to any program or series that continues in production on or after August 1, 2018 and which qualified as

-In addition, the terms and conditions set forth in this Paragraph G. shall not apply to a High Budget SVOD Program or episodes of a High Budget SVOD series, the principal photography of which commences on or after August 1, 2018 pursuant to a license agreement entered into prior to August 1, 2018.
-Paragraph G. of the Sideletter re Productions Made for
+In addition, the terms and conditions set forth in this Paragraph G. shall not apply to a High Budget SVOD Program or episodes of a High Budget SVOD series, the principal photography of which commences on or after August 1, 2018 pursuant to a license agreement entered into prior to August 1, 2018.11 Paragraph G. of the Sideletter re Productions Made for New Media to the 2015 Basic Agreement shall apply instead, except that minimum wage and fringe rates shall be subject to the increases negotiated during the 2018 and 2021 negotiations.